mohammad-quanit/zenchatAI/README.md

-# zenchatai
+# ZenchatAI

-A new Flutter project.
+A Mental Health Guidance App designed to provide support and guidance for individuals seeking assistance with their mental well-being developed on Flutter and supabase.

 ## Getting Started